omkarkuppa/ptl_staging/Features/PowerManagement/LpitFeaturePkg/Readme.md

 provide meaningful diagnostics of whether the LPI state was entered, for how long and diagnose if the desired state was not achieved.
 Intel is using a defined table to provide this information.
-The table has a reserved signature (â€œLPITâ€) in the ACPI specification, and must be included in the set of ACPI tables provided by Intel LPI capable platforms.
+The table has a reserved signature ("LPIT") in the ACPI specification, and must be included in the set of ACPI tables provided by Intel LPI capable platforms.

 # High-Level Theory of Operation